mesosphere/dcos-commons/frameworks/template/README.md

 ## Rack-aware Replication

-Rack awareness placement and awareness is not support at this time.
+Rack placement and awareness is not support at this time.

 ## Removing a Node